-It is very important to note that FIAMLA, FIAML Regulations 2018 and the Code do not prohibit or prevent any type of business, customers or systems from operating, unless they are involved in ML/TF.
+The FIAMLA and FIAML Regulations 2018 do not prohibit or prevent any type of business, customers or systems from operating, unless they are involved in ML/TF.
 The legislation only requires that the risks posed by customers, products and systems are identified, mitigated and the mitigating factors/controls documented and reviewed periodically.